act-rules/act-rules.github.io/pages/glossary/primary-language-subtag.md

 objective: true
 ---

-The [primary language subtag][] of a [language tag][] that exists in the [language subtag registry][] with a [Type field][] whose field-body value is `language`.
+A language tag has a _known primary language tag_ if its [primary language subtag][] exists in the [language subtag registry][] with a [Type field][] whose field-body value is `language`.

 A "language tag" is here to be understood as in the first paragraph of the [RFC 5646 language tag syntax][language tag], i.e. a sequence of subtags separated by hyphens, where a subtag is any sequence of alphanumerical characters.
-This definition is different from the stricter [RFC 5646 syntax][language tag] (and ABNF grammar) as user agents and assistive technologies are more lenient in what they accept.
+[Language tag][] that are not valid according to the stricter [RFC 5646 syntax][language tag] (and ABNF grammar) definition can still have a known primary language tag.
+User agents and assistive technologies are more lenient in what they accept.
 This definition is consistent with the behavior of the `:lang()` pseudo-selector as defined by [Selectors Level 3][].

-For example, `de-hello` would be an accepted way to indicate German in current user agents and assistive technologies, despite not being valid according to [RFC 5646 grammar][language tag].
-As a consequence of this definition, however, [grandfathered tags][] are not correctly recognized as primary language subtags.
+As an example, `de-hello` would be an accepted way to indicate German in current user agents and assistive technologies, despite not being valid according to [RFC 5646 grammar][language tag].
+It has a known primary language tag (namely, `de`).

+As a consequence of this definition, however, [grandfathered tags][] do not have a known primary language tag.

 Subtags, notably the [primary language subtag][], are [case insensitive][].
 Comparison with the [language subtag registry][] must be done in a case insensitive way.